-Incarcerated persons shall have access to exercise opportunities and equipment, including access to physical exercise outside the cell and adjacent dayroom areas, and the opportunity to exercise outdoors when weather permits.
+Incarcerated persons shall have access to exercise opportunities and equipment, including access to physical exercise outside the cell and adjacent dayroom areas, and the opportunity to exercise outdoors.

-Staff shall use the approved daily log sheet to ensure incarcerated persons are given appropriate out of cell time.
 Staff shall record the exercise of an incarcerated person, or that the incarcerated person has declined outside exercise in JMS.